We are working on the site and some pages might be unavailable.

 *Double occupancy price is per person, each person must register separately

 CURE is committed to supporting and nurturing the health and safety of our team and retreat participants.
-By registering for the retreat, you agree to (1) take and submit the results of a COVID-19 test within 72 hours before the retreat and (2) opt-out of attending if you’re experiencing symptoms or test positive for COVID-19.
+By registering for the retreat, you agree to (1) take a COVID-19 test within 72 hours before the retreat and (2) opt-out of attending if you’re experiencing symptoms or test positive for COVID-19.
 By attending the retreat, attendees voluntarily assume all risks related to exposure to COVID-19.

 Should COVID-19 community levels increase or local, state and federal guidelines change, CURE reserves the right to modify this policy.